syncfusion/blazor-docs/src/grid/datagrid/editing.md

 ### Delete confirmation

-The delete confirm dialog can be shown on deleting a record by setting the [`ShowDeleteConfirmDialog`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEditSettings.html#Syncfusion_Blazor_Grids_GridEditSettings_ShowDeleteConfirmDialog) property of the [`GridEditSettings`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Grids.GridEditSettings.html) component as **true**.
+The delete confirms dialog can be shown on deleting a record by setting the [`ShowDeleteConfirmDialog`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEditSettings.html#Syncfusion_Blazor_Grids_GridEditSettings_ShowDeleteConfirmDialog) property of the [`GridEditSettings`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Grids.GridEditSettings.html) component as **true**.

 The following sample code demonstrates enabling delete confirmation dialog in the DataGrid component,